idia640/course-materials/weekly-rubric.md

 Did you include references to original work(s) to include page number (where appropriate)?
 (1 point)

 Did you provide at least one example (your own) from actual practice that illustrates one or more of your key learning points?
-(1 point)
+Please try to find an example from design whether physical, digital, interactional, publication, etc. (1 point)

 Did your example(s) clearly illustrate key point(s) intended?
+In most cases, you will need to include an image or something that helps the reader understand your point.
 (1 point)

 Did you communicate with impact?
 (1 point)